Tax & Revenue Administration - Making Payments

 We will automatically send you the appropriate remittance advice based on your account status and needs, along with your Statement of Account as applicable.
 If you need more remittance advices, please call us at 780-427-3044 (toll free within Alberta: 310-0000-780-427-3044) and select option 3.
 Financial institutions will not accept photocopied remittance advices.

-You do not have to pay a balance of $20 or less that you may owe after we process your return and add any interest or penalty charges.
+You do not have to pay a balance of less than $20 that you may owe after we process your return and add any interest or penalty charges.

 There is no process for transferring payments of Alberta corporate taxes made to Canada Revenue Agency in error.